Social Security Administration

 4/07

-After some qualms about its legality, Leland Dudek signs two memos authorizing sharing data that would allow DHS and ICE to locate immigrants
+After some qualms about its legality, Leland Dudek signs two memos authorizing sharing data from the Social Security Administration that would allow DHS and ICE to locate immigrants who had been paying taxes to Social Security (despite not being able to collect it).

 4/08

-Aram Moghaddassi adds 6300 names of suspected immigrants to the "death master file" as a way of forcing them to "self-deport" by making it impossible to use financial products.
-It included 7 minors.
+Aram Moghaddassi adds 6300 names of suspected immigrants to the “death master file” as a way of forcing them to “self-deport” by making it impossible to use financial products.
+This list included the names of 7 minors.

 4/10